DescriptionCovers currently unused holes in a horizontal growing pipe.

 Bill of materials

-gitinstalled, clone the entire Project Springtime website from here and look for files
+gitand have it installed, clone the entire Project Springtime website from here and look for the

-- In your slicer, export the G-Code and print the G-Code.
+In your slicer, export the G-Code and print the G-Code with your 3D printer.